 Half-centuries from debutant Pavan Deshpande and opener R Samarth helped Karnataka gain the upper hand over Maharashtra in Mohali.
 Resuming on 67 for 1, Karnataka were ahead by 150 as they ended on 313 for 9, with the second-wicket stand of 101 between Kaunain Abbas (41) and Samarth (64) forming the bedrock of the innings.
 Deshpande then helped consolidate the lead with Stuart Binny and CM Gautam.

-Karnataka, who could have been down to just 10 players after Maharashtra denied them a replacement for Manish Pandey, who was called-up to the India Test squad as a replacement for the injured Ajinkya Rahane, late on Thursday evening, were handed a reprieve after Swapnil Gugale, the opposition captain, did a U-turn.
+Karnataka, who could have been down to 10 players after Maharashtra denied them a replacement for Manish Pandey, who was called-up to the India Test squad as a replacement for the injured Ajinkya Rahane, were handed a reprieve after Swapnil Gugale, the opposition captain, did a U-turn.
 David Mathias, the fast bowler, came in to bat at No. 7 but fell cheaply.
-Vinay Kumar, the captain, who picked up his 20th five-wicket haul in first-class cricket, struck an unbeaten 36 to all but knock Maharashtra, who need an outright win, out of contention.
+Vinay Kumar, the Karnataka captain, struck an unbeaten 36 to all but knock Maharashtra, who need an outright win, out of contention.

 Left-arm seamer Tanvir Ul-Haq negated Vidarbha's advantage as Rajasthan, bowled out for 140, came storming back to dismiss their opponents for 116 in Greater Noida.
-Tanvir finished with career-best figures of 6 for 21 in 10.3 overs as the Vidarbha innings lasted just 41.3 overs after bad light delayed start of play by over an hour in Greater Noida.
-Siddesh Wath, the wicketkeeper batsman, playing his second first-class game, top-scored with 50.
+Tanvir finished with career-best figures of 6 for 21 in 10.3 overs as the Vidarbha innings lasted just 41.3 overs after bad light delayed start of play by over an hour.
+Siddesh Wath, the wicketkeeper-batsman, playing his second first-class game, top-scored with 50.
 Rajasthan's openers Manendar Singh and AV Gautam batted 11 overs to end on 10 without loss.